Voter Registration

 The Voter Preference Question (FAA‑1231A) form must be kept separate from the customer’s benefits paperwork.
 The FAA‑1231A must be placed in the office’s designated location for collection.

-Customers may also take the Arizona Voter Registration (DES‑1232A) form with them to fill out at a time and location of their choosing.
+Customers may also take the DES‑1232A and Federal Voter Registration forms with them to fill out at a time and location of their choosing.
 Customers may then:

-Mail the completed DES‑1232A form to the County Recorder’s office in the county where the customer lives;
+●Mail the completed DES‑1232A or Federal Voter Registration forms to the County Recorder’s office in the county where the customer lives;

-Submit the completed DES‑1232A form in-person to the County Recorder’s office; or
+●Submit the completed DES‑1232A or Federal Voter Registration forms in-person to the County Recorder’s office; or

-Submit the DES‑1232A form in-person at any DES or AHCCCS office.
+●Submit the DES‑1232A or Federal Voter Registration forms in-person at any DES or AHCCCS office.

 All FAA public locations must display the appropriate Register to Vote Here poster.
 Posters are available in three different versions which include English/Spanish/Navajo, English/Spanish/Apache and English/Spanish.
 As with any other transaction, customers can receive free language assistance through FAA’s language assistance system.